 "Unfortunately, I feel inclusion is sometimes just a tagline and groups do not have that understanding.
-Critical Mass clearly had that understanding which is why I continued with it."
+Critical Mass clearly had that understanding which is why I continued with it."11 begun.

-Asking participants directly what they need to take part can help reassure them that the event is inclusive, and it can save the team from facing challenges and obstacles later down the line, once the project has begun.
 In a commissioned British Council report, 'Time To Act: Two Years On', it was found that only 49.8% of arts organisations across the EU had a dedicated access budget to adopt and implement inclusive policies or activities.
-The report concludes that organisations with a dedicated budget generally will be more accessible for disabled artists and audiences.
-Critical Mass had a dedicated access budget, which anticipated what participants might need ahead of time.
+12 The report concludes that organisations with a dedicated budget generally will be more accessible for disabled artists and audiences.
+13 Critical Mass had a dedicated access budget, which anticipated what participants might need ahead of time.